ClaspTV/react-native-vizbee-sender-sdk/README.md

 ## Overview

-Vizbee enables streaming apps to deliver seamless cross-device experiences.
+Vizbee enables streaming apps to deliver great cross-device experiences.
 This repository provides the React Native SDK for enabling Vizbee's cross-device experiences.
 You need a [Vizbee account](https://console.vizbee.tv) in order to use this SDK.

-## Getting started
+## Build setup

 See [build setup instructions](https://gist.github.com/vizbee/48815c9cf8f752507b470ef99c6cc090) for RN Vizbee Sender SDK.